Updated July 15, 2019

-Here’s where the candidates (listed according to date they announced) stand on immigration:
+Here’s where the candidates (listed alphabetically) stand on immigration:

 Announced Jan.
 12, 2019